Updated April 2023. Originally published May 2022.

 Well, I have to admit that I have experienced a few of the most common issues that aging has on hair.
 Since my mother instilled in taking good care of my hair from the day I came out of the womb I have always tackled each issue head-on.

 Just so that you know.
 I have fine, straight hair.
 Unless I use quite a bit of product it does not like to hold curl especially in the summer humidity.
 I have learned to embrace that even though I love soft curl in my hair.

 My Relationship with My Hairdresser

-This is something that is so important to me.
+This relationship is so important to me.
 When I thought we were moving a year ago, finding a new hairdresser was truly one of the things that stressed me the most.
 Not all hairdressers are created equal.
-I had been going to the same person for about ten years and I totally trusted her.
+I had been going to the same person for about ten years and I trusted her.
 I would just sit down in her chair and she would work her magic.
-She was close the the same age as me and always wanted her clients to feel great about their hair.
-Her thought process was that our hair needed to be up to date, but true to our personality.
+She was close to the same age as me and always wanted her clients to feel great about their hair.
+Her thought process was that our hair needed to be up-to-date, but true to our personality.

 Something that I learned from my mother was the importance of booking appointments.
 It helped her and it ensured that her clients always looked their best.
 When I go to get my hair cut or colored, I know that I need to make an appointment in eight weeks.
 I do that before I leave the salon.
 Not only does it ensure that my hair looks its best, but your stylist loves you for it.
 Here are some good questions that you should be asking the person who does your hair so that you make sure you are doing what is best for it.

 My Hair Style

 I will be honest.
 I am not one for drastic change.
 A little variation here and there, but not much.
 There are two things that I am picky about.
 When I went in for a cut just a couple of months ago, I told my cutting guru that we had to change things up.
 He was shocked.
 I had been going to him for almost a year and we hadn’t done much to alter my cut all of those months.
 There were 2 things that were his parameters.